videojs/video.js/docs/guides/player-workflows.md

 // 'http://example.com/myImage.jpg'
 ```

-## Accesing the Tech on the player
+## Accessing the Tech on the player

 The tech on the player can only be accesed by pasing `{IWillNotUseThisInPlugins: true}` into the `tech()`
 function on the player.